hello-robot/stretch_dex_teleop/README.md

 <img src="/images/camera_ring_light_and_stand.jpg" width="30%">

-For a single robot, you will need a pair of tongs like those shown in the following two photos.
+For a single robot, you will need right-hand tongs like those shown in the following two photos.

 | <img src="/images/right_tongs_held_and_open.jpg" width="40%"> | <img src="/images/right_tongs_held_and_closed.jpg" width="40%"> |